camunda/camunda-docs-manual/content/update/rolling-update.md

 {{< img src="../img/architecture-step1.png" title="Initial Situation" >}}

-The first step consists of upgrading the database schema to version `7.Y`.
+The first step consists of updating the database schema to version `7.Y`.
 Information on where to find the update scripts and how to apply them can be found in the documentation on how to perform updates.
 As a result, the database schema version is at `7.Y` while the Camunda library version is still `7.X`:

 {{< img src="../img/architecture-step2.png" title="Update the Database Schema" >}}

 Considerations:

-* Applying the database update scripts while not upgrading the library version (or in other words using a newer version of the database schema with an older version of the library) is possible since Camunda guarantees backwards compatibility of the database schema.
+* Applying the database update scripts while not updating the library version (or in other words using a newer version of the database schema with an older version of the library) is possible since Camunda guarantees backwards compatibility of the database schema.
 (See the _Considerations_ section at the bottom of this page for details.)

 * Camunda does however not guarantee that the database schema update script can be applied _on-line_ without issues.
 Depending on the database and the current load, the script can take a long time to run or may block other transactions from making progress.
 (See the _Considerations_ section at the bottom of this page for details).
 Users are strongly encouraged to test the schema update script in a staging environment prior to executing it on a production database.